apache/trafficserver/plugins/experimental/slice/README.md

 Range: bytes=-<last N bytes>
 ```
 are supported as multi part range responses are non trivial to implement.
-This matches with the cache_range_requests.so plugin that has custom_url
+This matches with the cache_range_requests.so plugin.
 capability.